Why shouldn't I import the application as submitted?

 What happens if an applicant doesn't submit the Coalition Supplement form immediately?
 How will they get to it later?

-Additionally, Scoir can nudge applicants who have not yet completed the Coalition Supplement form, and your institution can send communications to encourage completion as well.
+Additionally, Scoir can nudge applicants who have not yet completed the Coalition Supplement form, and your institution can also send communications to encourage completion.

 Will PDFs of the Coalition Application be available?